Kabayomi/kabayomi.github/README.md

-This is the personal blog and website of Abayomi Koyejo All Rights Reserved
+This is the personal blog and website of Abayomi Koyejo.

+All Rights Reserved